 Dubai is often described through its skyline and global business districts, yet its community spaces matter just as much to everyday life.
 One of the most established is what many residents casually call “Jebel Ali Church”, a cluster of churches in the Jebel Ali area, including Saint Francis, that serves thousands of worshippers across denominations, languages, and nationalities.

-Saint Francis of Assisi Catholic Church
+- Saint Francis of Assisi and Catholic worship in Jebel Ali

 What do people mean by “Jebel Ali Church” in Dubai?